shais00/shais00.github.io/index.md

 		 <div class="company">
 			 <h3 class="clr1">About Me</h3>
 			 <div class="company_details">
-                I am currently a machine learning engineer & manager at Xiaohongshu, Shanghai.
-I lead a machine learning team for search and recommendation.
-                Our Shanghai and Beijing offices are hiring ML engineers and interns.
+                I’m currently working on full stack and AI ,cloud applications along with robotic software development for autonomous driving inclusive of computer     vision and Python projects.
                 <a href="Hiring.pdf"><font color="#0000FF">Hiring!
 Click here.</font></a>
                 <br><br>

-                Before joining Xiaohongshu, I was a tenure-track assistant professor at the Department of Computer Science, Stevens Institute of Technology.
-				From 2016 to 2018, I was a postdoc scholar at Department of Statistics, UC Berkeley.
-I worked with <a href="http://www.stat.berkeley.edu/~mmahoney/"> Michael Mahoney</a>.
+                 <a href="http://www.stat.berkeley.edu/~mmahoney/"> Michael Mahoney</a>.
-				In 2011 and 2016, I got both of my doctoral and bachelor's degrees from Zhejiang University, China, where I worked with my advisor <a href="http://www.math.pku.edu.cn/teachers/zhzhang/">Zhihua Zhang</a>.
+				I <a href="http://www.math.pku.edu.cn/teachers/zhzhang/">Zhihua Zhang</a>.
-                During my doctoral study, I was supported by "<a href="https://www.microsoft.com/en-us/research/academic-program/fellowships-microsoft-research-asia/"><em>Microsoft Research Asia Fellowship</em></a>" and "<a href="http://scholarship.baidu.com/"><em>Baidu Scholarship</em></a>", which are (or at least were) the highest fellowships/scholarships in China.
+                "<a href="https://www.microsoft.com/en-us/research/academic-program/fellowships-microsoft-research-asia/"><em>Microsoft Research Asia Fellowship</em></a>" and "<a href="http://scholarship.baidu.com/"><em>Baidu Scholarship</em></a>", which are (or at least were) the highest fellowships/scholarships in China.
                 <br>
                 <br>
 		 </div>